 Market and exchange rate movements can cause the value of an investment to fall as well as rise, and you may get back less than originally invested.
 Investors should carefully read the Key Investor Information Document (KIID), Supplementary Information Document (SID) and Scheme Particulars before making an investment decision.
-The fund invests in a small number of holdings and as such carries more risk than funds which invest across a larger number of holdings.
-This fund invests mainly in shares and it is likely to experience fluctuations in price which are larger than funds that invest only in bonds and/or cash.
 The KIID, SID and Scheme Particulars are available from Jupiter on request.
+This fund can invest more than 35% of its value in securities issued or guaranteed by an EEA state.
 For definitions please see the glossary of this factsheet or at www.jupiteram.com.

-Fund Holdings as at 30.06.2023
+Fund Holdings as at 29.02.2024